amygdalama/blog-source/content/2014-03-29-a-love-affair-with-broken-things.md

     print squares
     # => [0, 1, 4, 9, 16]

+> This map doesn’t take a named function.
+It takes an anonymous, inlined function defined with lambda.
+The parameters of the lambda are defined to the left of the colon.
+The function body is defined to the right of the colon.
+The result of running the function body is (implicitly) returned.

-Why does Mary use a `lambda` function here?
+But *why* does Mary use a `lambda` function here?
 Let's spend some time breaking this code and reconstructing it to understand why the `lambda` function is used.

 First let's try removing the `lambda` and seeing what happens: